ShenSat18/100-days-of-code/log_round_2.md

 **Progress**: Completed Makers challenge on TDD.
 Read about Chrome extensions

 **Thoughts:** The Makers academy challenge was surprisingly straight forward.
 It was fun messing around with Ruby's built-in classes.
 Chrome extensions on the other hand are a bit more complicated.
-I feel like I need more basic HTML/CSS/JS knowledge before jumping into the chrome extension, because at the moment, I can't read the examples given by (Google Developers' guides)[https://youtu.be/e3McMaHvlBY?list=PLCA101D6A85FE9D4B].
+I feel like I need more basic HTML/CSS/JS knowledge before jumping into the chrome extension, because at the moment, I can't read the examples given by [Google Developers' guides](https://youtu.be/e3McMaHvlBY?list=PLCA101D6A85FE9D4B).
 Freecodecamp might be a way through this, ie to develop my front-end knowledge

 **Learnings:**
 - Stating an in-built class in Ruby and then defining a new method inside it will mena you can call that method on any object of that class.